 Hiking (Picnicking and Sightseeing Optional)

-Happy coastal trails to you—CZM has compiled an extensive list of Coastal Trails of Massachusetts, which includes information on and links to a variety of sites.
+Happy coastal trails to you—CZM has compiled an extensive list of Coastal Trails of Massachusetts.
 From the bike trails of Essex National Heritage Area to Halibut Point State Park's incredible views (on a clear day, you can see Mount Agamenticus in Maine!) to Ellisville Harbor State Park's 18th century farmstead, there are trails for all levels of hikers.

 Got kids in strollers?
 No problem—The Trustees of Reservations has a Stroller-Friendly Trails page that includes coastal options.